NLnetLabs/nsd/doc/manual/running/tuning.rst

 A couple of other options that the operator may want to consider:

-1. Memory usage can be lowered (around 50%) by using zone files and disable the on-disk database by setting ``database: ""``.
-2. TCP capacity can be significantly increased by setting ``tcp-count: 1000`` and ``tcp-timeout: 3``.
+1. TCP capacity can be significantly increased by setting ``tcp-count: 1000`` and ``tcp-timeout: 3``.
 Set ``tcp-reject-overflow: yes`` to prevent the kernel connection queue from growing.